 - Smartcards have long been used to authenticate against systems that require proof of possession of an item, which is unlocked by a PIN code.
 Organisations that already use smartcards can use them as a second factor to authenticate to online services.

 - Bespoke devices such as RSA tokens and chip-and-PIN card readers generate a single-use code each time a user logs in.
 These are effective although generally only work on a single service.
 They should therefore only be considered for specialist use to avoid the user needing to carry too many of these devices.

 - Single-use authenticator codes aka backup codes are designed to be used when the user loses access to their usual second factor.
 They will only work once and will need to be protected prior to use – we suggest encrypting them using a password manager, or printing them and keeping them in a safe place.

 These techniques send codes to a registered email address or phone number.
-The technique is only effective if the registered email account also implements multi-factor authentication.
+The email authentication technique is only effective if the user has a separate password for the registered email account and (ideally) also implements multi-factor authentication.
+SMS authentication is weaker than many other forms for 2 factor authentication.
+Vulnerabilities in telecommunication signalling means that it can be possible for an attacker to have SMS messages diverted to them.
+Whilst there are vulnerabilities in SMS delivery that can be exploited, SMS as a second factor still remains better than no second factor at all.
 The extra factor will be better protected if the SMS or email is only accessed from devices that are well-configured and regularly updated - such as described in the NCSC EUD Security Guidance.